helm/charts/stable/jenkins/README.md

 ```

 ## Https keystore configuration
-This configuration enable jenkins to use keystore inorder to serve https. <br />
+This configuration enable jenkins to use keystore inorder to serve https: https://wiki.jenkins.io/pages/viewpage.action?pageId=135468777 <br />
 Here is the value file section related to keystore configuration. <br />
 Keystore itself should be placed in front of `jenkinsKeyStoreBase64Encoded` key and in base64 encoded format.
 To achive that after having `keystore.jks` file simply do this: `cat keystore.jks | base64` and paste the output in front of `jenkinsKeyStoreBase64Encoded` in one line. <br />
 After enabling `httpsKeyStore.enable` make sure that `httpPort` and `targetPort` are not the same as `targetPort` will serve https. <br />